pospi/jschema.binding/README.md

 >		  Allows events to be pooled, combined and fired as a single logical 'change'.
 > 		- **Data consistency**<br />
 >		  Record state is predictable in all callbacks - firing is deferred until the state of the object has completed updating.
+>	- **Change handling**<br />
+>	  Objects can be checked for modifications to allow intelligent data pushing, and uploaded propertysets can be refined to only those updated.
 >
 > Compatibility
 > -------------